 Instruments, Inc. manufactures calibration equipment.
 Part of the manufacturing process is to screw a gauge onto an oil fill canister.
 This task had been identified as a problem in terms of discomfort and even injuries reported by the workforce.

 An ergonomics assessment was conducted using the Ergonomics Risk Screen process and recommendations for improvement were made.
 For details about how to conduct the Ergonomics Risk Screen please refer to the Ergonomics Risk Screen Module.
-For now, let’s take a look at how the process had been accomplished, brain storm on some potential modifications and then take a look what changes were made.
+For now, let’s take a look at how the process had been accomplished, brainstorm on some potential modifications and then take a look what changes were made.

 View before video